-- Injecting benzodiazepines that are intended to be swallowed in tablet/capsule form can cause severe damage to veins, leading to loss of limbs from poor blood circulation, or to organ damage or - Using benzodiazepines at the same time as other central nervous system depressants (sedative drugs) - such as alcohol, opioids (like heroin, methadone or oxycodone) - is very dangerous.
-It can cause muscle damage, cause you to become unconscious, stop or slow your breathing, put you into a coma or cause you to die. - Injecting benzodiazepines with unsterile injecting equipment makes you more likely to get blood poisoning (septicaemia) and skin abscesses (sores with pus). - NEVER share fits (needles and syringes), spoons, water, filters, alcohol swabs or tourniquets.
-Sharing injecting equipment makes you more likely to contract blood borne viruses such as HIV, hepatitis Band C. In NSW, free sterile injecting equipment is available from Needle and Syringe Program (NSP) outlets and from selected pharmacists.
-Call the Alcohol and Drug Information Service (ADIS) for the nearest NSP outlet. - Tell your doctor about any other drugs you are taking so they can give you the right type and dose of benzodiazepines.
+- Injecting benzodiazepines that are intended to be swallowed in tablet/capsule form can cause severe damage to veins, leading to loss of limbs from poor blood circulation, or to organ damage or stroke. - Using benzodiazepines at the same time as other central nervous system depressants - such as alcohol, heroin, methadone, or some prescribed drugs - is very dangerous.
+It can cause you to become unconscious, stop your breathing, put you into a coma or cause you to die. - Injecting benzodiazepines with unsterile injecting equipment makes you more likely to contract blood borne viruses such as HIV, hepatitis B and C, and get blood poisoning (septicaemia) and skin abscesses (sores with pus).
+NEVER share fits (needles and syringes), spoons, water, filters, alcohol swabs or tourniquets.
+In NSW, free sterile injecting equipment is available from Needle and Syringe Program (NSP) outlets and from selected pharmacists.
+Call the Alcohol and Drug Information Service (ADIS) for the nearest NSP outlet. - Tell your doctor about any other drugs you are taking so they can give you the right dose of benzodiazepines.
 This will help to prevent the risk of different drugs affecting each other in your body.